AlanJudi/Starcraft-II-RL-Agent/readme.md

 #Usage
 #Hardware Requirements
-- for fast training, a GPU is recommended.
-We ran each experiment on a single Titan X Pascal (12GB).
+- for fast training, a GPU is recommended..

 #Software Requirements
 - Python 3